-Have you ever wanted to learn golf?
-Have you ever wanted to learn how to play a musical instrument?
+Have you ever thought about learning golf?
+Or… Have you ever wanted to learn how to play a musical instrument?

 Here’s my story…